Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

   current.
 The elapsed time for this reduction can be configured with the Standstill Delay Time.
   The unit is in mA and the maximum allowed value is the configured maximum motor current.

-* **Motor Run Current**: The value is applied as a factor to the max current when the motor is running.
-Use a value of at least 16 for good microstep performance.
+* **Motor Run Current**: The value sets the motor current when the motor is running.
+  Use a value of at least one half of the global maximum motor current for a good microstep performance.
 The unit is in mA and the maximum allowed value is the current motor current.
+The API maps the entered value to 1/32 ...
+32/32 of the maximum motor current.
+This value should be used to change the motor current during motor movement, whereas the global maximum motor current should not be changed while the motor is moving.

 * **Standstill Delay Time**: Controls the duration for motor power down after a motion as soon as standstill is detected and the Power Down Time is expired.
 A high Standstill Delay